kyma-project/community/guidelines/content-guidelines/05-links.md

 - Absolute links

-  This is an absolute link to a document in a documentatin toggle:
+  This is an absolute link to a document in a documentation toggle:

   ``` markdown
   https://kyma-project.io/docs/root/kyma/#installation-install-kyma-on-a-cluster--provider-installation--gke--choose-the-release-to-install